Deadheads (film)

 Deadheads is a 2011 American zombie comedy film co-directed, co-written, and co-produced by Brett Pierce and Drew T. Pierce.
-It stars Michael McKiddy and Ross Kidder as sentient zombies who go on a road trip.
+It stars Michael McKiddy and Ross Kidder as sentient zombies who embark on a road trip.

 Plot

 Mike and Brent are inexplicably coherent zombies who become self-aware during a zombie attack.
 As Mike's memories slowly come back to him, he recalls wanting to visit his girlfriend so that he can tell her that he loves her.
 Brent adopts a feral zombie which he dubs "Cheese", and they set off, not knowing that they are being tracked by an evil corporation.
 Eventually captured by a zombie hunter hired by the corporation, the boys escape and make their way to Mike's girlfriend, who accepts him despite his condition.

 Cast

 Production

 Production completed in March 2010.
 The Evil Dead franchise was an inspiration for the directors, brothers whose father worked on the first film in that series.